cancerbioinformatics/CosMx_Lite/README.md

 There are also several resources available on https://university.nanostring.com, which can help you further understand how CosMx SMI works - from laboratory procedures to data analysis considerations.

-## On-going work and contributions

-At the heart of this guide is a commitment to constant improvement.
-We strive to consistently enhance and broaden the scope of our guide, and welcome our readers to provide constructive feedback.
-If you're a spatial transcriptomics enthusiast, and wish to participate or share your insights, please reach out to us via our Github Repository ([link to be inserted]).
-Your input is highly valued.

 # Background

 ## Transcriptomics